 - Udemy.
 Provides online courses on a wide range of topics, including writing.

 - Grammarly.
 Digital writing assistance tool gives you suggestions regarding spelling, grammar, punctuation, and conciseness.

 - Thesaurus.com.
 Will help you find synonyms and antonyms of various words to diversify your word choices.

 4. Learning More About Web Design and WordPress

 Learning more about web design and WordPress will help you in running your food blog website.

 When you learn about the basics of designing a website, you will get to know about fonts, colors, navigation design, and optimizing graphics for your website.
 In addition, you can also browse examples of good web design for inspiration.

 In addition to learning how to install WordPress and use it to make a website, you can learn various skills such as navigating the WordPress dashboard and its settings, creating WordPress custom post types and clarifying the WordPress cache.

 In learning how to start a food blog, both the technical and conceptual aspects of starting a food blog are equally important.
-In addition, one also needs to learn ways to grow a food blog and social media accounts in order to produce great content.
+In addition, you also need to learn ways to grow a food blog and social media accounts in ord to produce great content.